mikegleen/modes/doc/source/configuration.rst

 ifnoexhib
 ---------

    Select objects that have never been exhibited.
-No **xpath:** or other statement is required.
+No :ref:`xpath` or other statement is required.
 This assumes the normal format as described above.

 .. _cmd_ifcolumneq: